KITrokopter/Documentation/network_protocol/README.md

 ```
 Header header
-uint32 ID # if 0, all cameras should be activated/deactivated.
+uint32 ID # the camera that should be activated/deactivated
 bool active
+bool global # if true, ID is ignored and all cameras are activated
 ```

 ## Kalibrierungsauftrag